-'Little bird of Buganza, be quit.
+'Little bird of Buganza, be quite.
 I will rub you with perfume.
 The time to hate you is as far as the moon.
 The time to love you so close’

 So sings the queen of Rwandan music, Cécile Kayirebwa.
 Buganza is a beautiful hilly region in North Eastern Rwanda, where Cécile worked as a social worker in the 1960s.
 It was there that she formed a choir to interpret traditional Rwandan songs and preserve a musical culture that was fast evaporating.